landlab/landlab/README.rst

 How do I verify I've installed Landlab correctly?
 -------------------------------------------------

 Landlab uses pytest to discover and run tests.
+These include docstring tests located within the core source code (``landlab\landlab`` directory) and unit tests located within the ``landlab\tests`` directory.
 Presuming you have used a source code installation with the above conda environment, you will be able to test your install with

 .. code-block::

     $ pytest

 from within the ``landlab_dev`` conda environment.
-Additional instructions can be found
+Additional instructions, including how the unit tests directory is structured can be found `here <https://landlab.readthedocs.io/en/master/development/install/test.html>`_.
-`here <https://landlab.readthedocs.io/en/master/development/install/test.html>`_.

 What are Landlab's dependencies?